-We suggest that after the first 10 hours or 500 km (300 mi) of operation, whichever comes first, your vehicle be inspected by an authorized Ski-Doo dealer.
-The break-in inspection is very important and must not be neglected.
+We suggest that after the first 10 hours or 500 km (300 mi) of operation, whichever comes first, your vehicle be inspected by an authorized Ski-Doo dealer, repair shop, or person of your own choosing.
+The first inspection is very important and must not be neglected.

-NOTE: The break-in inspection is at the expense of the vehicle owner.
+NOTE: The first inspection is at the expense of the vehicle owner.